 The Internet of Things, or IoT, is a huge jump for humanity at a technological level.
-Tech pioneer Kevin Ashton coined the term in 1999, and his vision was for computers to manage all individual things.
-When the IoT began, it promised a revolution in the way we live and work, and so far, it hasn’t failed to impress us.
+Tech pioneer Kevin Ashton coined this term in 1999, and his vision was for computers to manage everything electronic (or, in some cases, non-electronic as well).
+At its inception, IoT promised a revolution in the way we live and work, and so far, it hasn’t failed to impress us.

 From when the IoT was just a concept to this day, we’ve seen mind-blowing developments in the tech industry.
 We now have machines doing things for us that once required hours of manual labor.

 But the Internet of Things doesn’t only come with benefits — it has a downside that requires a more in-depth exploration.
 This is the EMF side.

 IoT systems emit a hefty amount of EMF, which adds to our already EMF-polluted environment.
 And that’s a concern on a number of levels.

 So, let’s dive into this topic to better understand the IoT’s pros and cons, as well as how you can protect yourself from the EMF problem it will eventually cause.

 Cut Your Exposure to Harmful EMF – Right Now

 Grab your copy of my free guide with 5 ways to start.

 The Internet of Things essentially refers to the billions of devices, objects, and appliances connected to the internet through wireless networks.

 An additional characteristic of an IoT device is that it can send your user data to its company’s cloud servers.
 The servers then input your data into machine learning, which finds ways to enhance your user experience based on that data.